Zeytinyağlı Taze Fasulye

 1. 01

-Place a wide, heavy-bottomed pot over medium-low heat with exactly half of the olive oil, the onions, and a pinch of salt.
-Cover and let them sweat for about 5 minutes until translucent.
-Do not let them brown.
+Place a wide, heavy-bottomed pot or Dutch oven over medium-low heat.
+Add exactly half of the olive oil and the diced onions, followed by a pinch of the salt.
+Cover with a lid and let the onions sweat for about 5 minutes until translucent and sweet.
+Do not let them brown; this is about purity of flavor, not the Maillard reaction.

 2. 02

-Add the garlic and stir for 30 seconds, then spread the green beans in an even layer.
-Sprinkle the sugar and remaining salt over the beans, then pour the grated tomato flesh evenly over the top.
+Add the sliced garlic and stir for 30 seconds.
+Add the prepped green beans, spreading them into an even layer without stirring them into the onions.
+Sprinkle the sugar and the remaining salt evenly over the beans.

 3. 03

-Take the reserved tomato skins and lay them flat across the top of the pot like a patchwork blanket to trap the moisture and force the beans to braise gently in their own juices.
+Pour the grated tomatoes evenly over the green beans.
+Take the reserved tomato skins and lay them flat across the top of the pot like a patchwork blanket.
+This creates a natural seal that traps the moisture, forcing the beans to braise gently in their own juices.

 4. 04